isomorphic-software/smartclient-docs/classes/SavedSearches.md

 If no applicationId was specified, [SavedSearches.getApplicationId](#method-savedsearchesgetapplicationid) will return the current [window.location.pathname](https://www.w3schools.com/jsref/prop_loc_pathname.asp) by default.
 This behavior can be turned off by setting [allowNullApplicationId:true](#attr-savedsearchesallownullapplicationid).

 The `applicationId` allows the same dataSource to be used to store savedSearches for different applications.
-It also ensures that if no [explicit dataSource](#attr-savedsearchesdefaultdatasource) was specified, and searches are being stored to [browser local storage](#method-savedsearchesgetlocaldatasource), saved searches will be associated with the current application even if another application running under the same domain/port has a component with the same [componentId](#method-savedsearchesgetsavedsearchid).
+It also ensures that if [explicit dataSource](#attr-savedsearchesdefaultdatasource) was specified, and searches are being stored to [browser local storage](#method-savedsearchesgetlocaldatasource), saved searches will be associated with the current application even if another application running under the same domain/port has a component with the same [componentId](#method-savedsearchesgetsavedsearchid).

 **Flags**: RW